slhck/ffmpeg-black-split/README.md

                         Set the output directory.
-Default is the current working directory. (default: None) -p, --progress        Show a progress bar on stderr (default: False) -v, --verbose         Print verbose info to stderr, and JSON of black periods to stdout (default: False)
+Default is the current working directory. (default: None) -p, --progress        Show a progress bar on stderr (default: False) -v, --verbose         Print verbose info to stderr, and JSON of black and content periods to stdout (default: False)
 ```

 # License